Should we test the model assumptions before running a model-based test?: Controversial views of model checking

-Regarding the foundations of statistics, checking of the model assumptions plays a crucial role in \cite{Mayo18}'s philosophy of ``severe testing'', in which frequentist significance tests are portrayed as major tools for subjecting scientific hypotheses to tests that they could be expected to fail in case they were wrong; and evidence in favour of such hypotheses can only be claimed in case that they survive such severe probing.
-Mayo acknowledges that significance tests can be misleading in case that the model assumptions are violated, but this does not undermine her philosophy in her view, because the model assumptions themselves can be tested.
+Regarding the foundations of statistics, checking of the model assumptions plays a crucial role in \cite{Mayo18}'s philosophy of ``severe testing'', in which frequentist significance tests are portrayed as major tools for subjecting scientific hypotheses to tests that they could be expected to fail in case they were wrong; and evidence in favour of such hypotheses can only be claimed in case they survive such severe probing.
+Mayo acknowledged that significance tests can be misleading in case the model assumptions are violated, but model assumptions themselves can be tested, and this offers some protection.
 A problem with this is that to our knowledge there are no results regarding the severity of MS tests, meaning that it is unclear to what extent a non-rejection of model assumptions implies that they are indeed not violated in ways that endanger the validity of the main test.

 A problem with preliminary model checking is that the theory of the model-based methods usually relies on the implicit assumption that there is no data-dependent pre-selection or pre-processing.
 A check of the model assumptions is a form of pre-selection.
-This is largely ignored but occasionally mentioned in the literature. \cite{Bancroft44} was probably the first to show how this can bias a model-based method after model checking. \cite{Chatfield95} gives a more comprehensive discussion of the issue. \cite{Hennig07} coined the term ``goodness-of-fit paradox'' (from now on called ``misspecification paradox'' here) to emphasise that in case that model assumptions hold, checking them in fact actively invalidates them.
+This is largely ignored but occasionally mentioned in the literature. \cite{Bancroft44} was probably the first to show how this can bias a model-based method after model checking. \cite{Chatfield95} gives a more comprehensive discussion of the issue. \cite{Hennig07} coined the term ``goodness-of-fit paradox'' (from now on called ``misspecification paradox'' here) to emphasise that in case model assumptions hold, checking them in fact actively invalidates them.
 Assume that the original distribution of the data fulfills a certain model assumption.
 Given a probability $\alpha>0$ that the MS test rejects the model assumption if it holds, the conditional probability for rejection under passing the MS test is obviously $0<\alpha$, and therefore the conditional distribution must be different from the one originally assumed.
 It is this conditional distribution that eventually feeds the model-based method that a user wants to apply.